Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Cameras have clocks built into them.
 They record the time and date when you took the photograph.
 You aren’t really solving a problem by creating a hierarchy by date.
 You’re just spending time recreating something that a computer inside the camera already recorded.

-If you shoot with film, it makes much more sense to add the date as an attribute to the photos on import than to name the folder.
+If you shoot with film, adding the date as an attribute to the photos on import makes much more sense than to name the folder.

 It has the same problem, though.
 If you want to look for your Las Vegas photos, you’re still stuck wondering which drive has the image you want to find.
 So now you have to look through different physical drives, and then explore the folders of each one to locate that photo of the Bellagio for your friend.